-ELED 4164

-ELED 4203 Science in the Elementary and Middle School Examination of developmentally appropriate methods for effective teaching of natural science in the elementary and middle school.
+ELED 4203 Science in the Elementary and Middle School

+Examination of developmentally appropriate methods for effective teaching of natural science in the elementary and middle school.
 Prerequisite: admission to Teacher Education Program.

-Additional fee required.
-3 ELED 4222 Methods Mathematics 4-8 (SPED 4222) Examination of developmental appropriate methods and materials for the effective teaching of mathematics in fourth grade through the middle school setting.
+ELED 4222 Methods Mathematics 4-8 (SPED 4222)

+Examination of developmental appropriate methods and materials for the effective teaching of mathematics in fourth grade through the middle school setting.
 This course includes at least 5 hours of Field Experience in public schools.
 Prerequisites: junior standing and admission to Teacher Education Program.

-2, Fall ELED 4232 Reading Assessment Examination of causes of various reading problems.
+ELED 4232 Reading Assessment

+Examination of causes of various reading problems.
 Strategies for assessing reading abilities and designing instruction based on assessment results.
-Course includes 16 weeks of field experience Prerequisites: admission to Teacher Education Program, and ELED 4113 or concurrent enrollme in ELED 4113.
-Additional fee required.
-ELED 4329 Advanced Topics in Elementary Education 1 to 4, On An advanced course in a selected area of Elementary Education.
+Course includes 16 weeks of field experience.
+Prerequisites: admission to Teacher Education Program, and ELED 4113 or concurrent enrollment in ELED 4113.

+ELED 4329 Advanced Topics in Elementary Education

+An advanced course in a selected area of Elementary Education.
 Not for independent study.
 Prerequisite: junior standing.

-Demand ELED 4438 Student Teaching in the Elementary School Directed laboratory experiences in a student teaching practicum.
+ELED 4438 Student Teaching in the Elementary School

+Directed laboratory experiences in a student teaching practicum.
 Prerequisites: admission to Teacher Education and Student Teaching Programs; senior standing; concurrent enrollment in EDUC 4162 and EDUC 4722.
 Additional fee required.

-10 ELED 4999 Independent Study in Elementary Education Independent study for juniors and seniors with at least a B average in Elementary Education.
+ELED 4999 Independent Study in Elementary Education

+Independent study for juniors and seniors with at least a B average in Elementary Education.
 Prerequisites: approval of the dean and completion of a 4999 Independent Study form.

+ENGLISHCOURSE OFFERINGS

-1 to 4 ENGLI COURSE SH OFFERINGS ENGL 1153 English Composition: Exposition and Argument Emphasis on writing clear, thesis-centered expository and argumentative prose, on reading critically, and on developing research skills.
-3, Fall ENGL 1163 English: Composition and Classical Literature Continued experience in writing expository and argumentative prose; study of ancient literature its cultural context, with emphasis on the Greeks.
+ENGL 1153 English Composition: Exposition and Argument

+Emphasis on writing clear, thesis-centered expository and argumentative prose, on reading critically, and on developing research skills.

+ENGL 1163 English: Composition and Classical Literature

+Continued experience in writing expository and argumentative prose; study of ancient literature in its cultural context, with emphasis on the Greeks.
 Prerequisite: ENGL 1153.

-3, Spring in ENGL 1999 Topics in English 1 to 4, On A lower-level course in a selected area of English.
+ENGL 1999 Topics in English

+A lower-level course in a selected area of English.
 Not for independent study.

-Demand ENGL 2013 European Civilization: Literature Study of literary classics of European civilization from the Roman period through the 18th centural Taught in conjunction with HIST 2013 European Civilization: History.
-Prerequisite: ENGL 1163 HON 1163.
-ENGL 2023 Modern West: Literature Study of European and U.S. literary classics from the 18th century to the present.
+ENGL 2013 European Civilization: Literature

+Study of literary classics of European civilization from the Roman period through the 18th century.
+Taught in conjunction with HIST 2013 European Civilization: History.
+Prerequisite: ENGL 1163 or HON 1163.

+ENGL 2023 Modern West: Literature

+Study of European and U.S. literary classics from the 18th century to the present.
 Taught in conjunction with HIST 2023 Modern West: History.
 Prerequisite: ENGL 1163 or HON 1163.

-3, Spring ENGL 2033 World Civilizations: Literature Survey of major aspects of the development of world civilizations from their classical formulation to the present.
+ENGL 2033 World Civilizations: Literature

+Survey of major aspects of the development of world civilizations from their classical formulations to the present.
 Taught in conjunction with HIST 2033 World Civilizations: History.
-Prerequisite:
+Prerequisite: ENGL 1163 or HON 1163.

+ENGL 2043 Literature of the Western World I